 - Examine self-limiting beliefs about negotiation,

-- Practice negotiation proposal, suggest timing, set an ambitious anchor point, prepare for objections,
+- Practice negotiating the salary proposal, suggest timing, set an ambitious anchor point, prepare for objections,

-- Plan counter-offers and self-regulation to maintain negotiation position and interpersonal rapport.
+- Plan counter-offers and practice self-regulation (such as through intentional breathing) to maintain negotiation position and interpersonal rapport.

-Collaborative negotiation enables both people to derive value from the negotiation conversation through preparation and stamina, while focusing on the negotiation goal and providing value for all parties.
+Collaborative negotiation enables both people to derive value from the negotiation conversation through preparation, proactivity, and persistence while reaffirming the negotiation goal’s value for all parties.

-Negotiation principles were summarized in the classic Getting to Yes: Negotiating without Giving In by Harvard’s Roger Fisher and William Ury.
+Negotiation principles were summarised in the classic Getting to Yes: Negotiating without Giving In by Harvard’s Roger Fisher and William Ury.

-More recently, Ohio State’s Roy Lewicki, David Saunders of Queen’s University, and Vanderbilt’s Bruce Barry of Vanderbilt detailed their research-based guide to Negotiation.
+Research-based guidance on effective Negotiation by Ohio State’s Roy Lewicki, David Saunders of Queen’s University, and Vanderbilt’s Bruce Barry of Vanderbilt.

-More than 90% of all negotiators fail to ask “diagnostic questions” that reveal the negotiation partner’s most important needs, priorities, preferences, and even fears, found Leigh Thompson of Northwestern.
+More than 90% of all negotiators neglect to ask “diagnostic questions” that reveal the negotiation partner’s most important needs, priorities, preferences, and even fears, found Leigh Thompson of Northwestern.

-Television journalist Mika Brzezinski echoed Babcock and Laschever’s recommendations based on interviews with prominent women and men about the persistent gender wage gap.
+Television journalist Mika Brzezinski echoed Babcock and Laschever’s recommendations based on interviews with prominent women and men discussing the persistent gender wage gap.